MaksymDramaretskyi-1/Hillel-NPM/README.md

 git clone <repository-link>
 ```

-**Why:** To work on the project locally and later push changes back to GitHub.
+To work on the project locally and later push changes back to GitHub.

 ---